scale-docs/docs/overview/contracts/fantom.md

 ---

 title: Contract Addresses
+parent: Contracts
-parent: An overview
+grand_parent: An overview
-nav_order: 3
+nav_order: 1
 has_children:

 ---

 # Deployed Contract Addresses

-Below is a list of our deployed contract addresses for Equalizer v1 & v2.
+Below is a list of our deployed contract addresses for Equalizer v1 & v2 on Fantom.

 Contract Name  | Contract Address  | Status